 I also offer consultations to parents who are struggling.
 Issues I have worked with.

 - Loss of a child to adoption and the care system.

 - Parental adoption issues e.g. post adoption depression, loss of not having a birth child.

 - Being overwhelmed by the role of parenting.

-- Being confused by a child’s behaviour.
+- Being confused and overwhelmed by a child’s behaviour.